Do Employers Have a Duty of Care to Employees?

 Duty of care breaches typically have financial consequences, carrying an unlimited fine, but extreme cases can also result in imprisonment.
 Additional consequences can be social, as organisations found guilty tend to suffer reputational damages, leading to loss of business and issues with both recruitment and staff retention.

-Demonstrating duty of care in the workplace
+Demonstrating Duty of Care in the Workplace

 Organisations can prove that they have taken all reasonable steps to protect duty of care by conducting risk assessments for all activities and implementing the safety measures identified.
 These risk assessments should then be reviewed and updated at least annually, and every time an accident happens, to ensure any new risks are included.
 Additionally, employers should record all work-related injuries and incidents in an accident book.
 This aids compliance with RIDDOR and provides a reference point for identifying trends, such as if multiple accidents were occurring using the same piece of equipment.